EdoardoVignati/query-and-filter-post-categories-wordpress/README.md

 [query_and_filter_post_categories query='category-slug' filters="catslug1,catslug2,catslug3"]]
 ```

-- Edit `category-slug` with a category slug and `filters` with a list of categories divided by commas.
+- Edit `query` with a category slug and `filters` with a list of categories divided by commas.